cs396-web-dev/spring2022/pages/_assignments/lab03.md

     * **DO NOT FORGET** the DB Admin password you assign for the `postgres` account
     * Take all the defaults, and use a default port of `5432`
     * If, for some reason, port 5432 is taken, just use the suggested port given by the installer (and make a note of it)
-    * You don't need to install the "Stack Builder"
+    * You do NOT need to install the "Stack Builder" (unless you want to)

 {:#configuration}
 ## 2. Configuration